 The rules and qualifications vary depending on which your country you plan to work in.
 Here are the steps you’ll need to take if you are planning to work in Malaysia.

-Studying Clinical Psychology in your Home Country
+Studying Clinical Psychology in Malaysia

-These are the steps if you plan to study Clinical Psychology in Malaysia:
+These are the steps if you plan to study clinical psychology in Malaysia:

-- Obtain a good grade in a Psychology undergraduate degree.
+- Obtain a good grade in a psychology undergraduate degree.

-- Complete a Masters in Clinical Psychology.
+- Complete a Masters in Clinical Psychology or a Doctorate in Clinical Psychology.

 Studying Clinical Psychology Overseas